-A student RC pilot shall demonstrate:
+MAAC Wings… A student RC pilot shall demonstrate:

-- compliance with the MAAC Safety Code and TEMAC Rules,
+- Compliance with the MAAC Safety Code and TEMAC Rules,

-- a satisfactory knowledge of model aviation,
+- A satisfactory knowledge of model aviation,

-- competency when taking off,
+- Competency and control when taking off,

-- consistent basic flying skills and
+- Consistent basic flying skills and

-- appropriate control when landing.
+- Good control when landing.

 The President of TEMAC shall officially award MAAC Wings to a student RC pilot.